 Cost.
 Like I mentioned above, it’s a lot of money.
 Be really sure you’re the ideal student (see above) so you get your money’s worth.

 Drinking from a firehose.
 The information comes at you fast and furious, especially in the FB Group.
 If you are easily paralyzed by overwhelm, you’ll have to work hard to connect the dots and keep moving forward.
-To combat this, focus on one step at a time and use the binder and coaching.
+To combat this, focus on one step at a time and use the course and the coaching.

 Lack of organization.
 The course content itself is organized, but there have been times when I encounter a missing piece, like a download mentioned that isn’t there, a call to action that doesn’t lead anywhere or multiple names for the same thing.